 |WELCOME||Introduction to Historical Maps of Pennsylvania||WELCOME|

 The Dutch established the first European settlement along the Delaware River at Lewes in 1631, but it was soon wiped out by the Indians, so the Dutch settled for occasionally manned trading posts.
-Next came the Swedes in 1638, who established a colony up and down the river, based at present day Wilmington, and called it New Sweden.
+Next came the Finns and Swedes in 1638, who established settlements up and down the river, based at present day Wilmington, the Swedes calling it New Sweden.
 The Dutch took over the area again in 1655, only to be superceded by the English in 1664.
 The future Pennsylvania, the land west of the Delaware River and north of the 40th parallel, became part of the proprietorship of New York, which also included New Jersey, under the control of James, Duke of York, the brother of King Charles II.
 New Jersey was given to Lord John Berkeley and Sir George Carteret in 1676.
 The colony was divided into East and West, and Berkeley sold West New Jersey to the Quakers John Fenwicke and Edward Byllynge.
 In the latter 1670's families of Quakers began to settle there on the east bank of the Delaware.
 William Penn, as a prominent Quaker, became involved as an arbiter in land disputes between Fenwicke and Byllynge and also owned land in New Jersey, and these events likely influenced his petition to the King for additional Quaker settlement land.
 In 1702 all of New Jersey reverted to the control of the Crown and was reunited, and New Jersey and New York had the same royal governor until 1738.

 The Charter of Pennsylvania was issued on March 4, 1681, and defined the boundaries of the colony as follows: ".....all that tract or part of land in America, with the islands therein contained, as the same is bounded on the east by Delaware River, from twelve miles distance northward of New Castle Town, unto the three and fortieth degree of northern latitude, if the said river doth extend so far northward; but if said river shall not extend so far northward, then by the said river so far as it doth extend; and from the head of the said river, the eastern bounds are to be determined by a meridian line, to be drawn from the head of the said river, unto the said forty-third degree.
 The said land to extend westward five degrees in longitude, to be computed from the said eastern bounds, and the said lands to be bounded on the north by the beginning of the three and fortieth degree of northern latitude, and on the south by a circle drawn at twelve miles distance from New Castle, northward and westward unto the beginning of the fortieth degree of northern latitude, and then by a straight line westward to the limits of longitude above mentioned."